TheDataDen/Seedbox-Ansible/README.md

 ### Run the playbook

-The [run.sh](run.sh) script will install Ansible and run the playbook.
+The [run.sh](run.sh) script will install Ansible and tmux, create a tmux session, and run the playbook.
+The tmux session will be called `Seedbox-Ansible`, and can be re-attached to at any time in case you lose connectivity.

+To detach from the tmux session, press `Ctrl+B` then `D`.

+To re-attach to the tmux session run the following command: `tmux attach-session -t Seedbox-Ansible`

 ```bash
 ./run.sh